dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `columns` `(Array<keyof T>)`: An array of column names to retrieve distinct records for.
+- `columns` `(Array)`: An array of column names to retrieve distinct records for.
 Each column name should be of a type that matches the entity's schema.

 `Return`